The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 But just as cops are still human, humans are also cops.

-These are people who have gone through trainings, and those trainings haven't been updated, and that they should be updated for increased responsibilities and increased actions for their authorities.
+These are people who have gone through trainings and those trainings haven't been updated and that they should be updated for increased responsibilities and increased actions for their authorities.

-If you watch the police body cam footage, a lot of times, even though in any other situation, they'd be knocking the person out, they're de-escalating.
+If you watch the police body cam footage, a lot of times, even though in any other situation, they'd be knocking the person out, they're de-escalating and they're talking to someone who's complete trash and being like, sir, sir, sir.

-When he came downstairs, NYC cops started shooting wildly at him and they missed and hit seven bystanders.
+at him and they missed and hit seven bystanders.

 And the story that emerged was that the officers in New York were getting the bare minimum training because the city had decided if the cost of lawsuits are lower than the cost of training, they would prefer the lawsuits instead.